PhyberApex/phyberapex.de/docs/interests/gaming.md

 ## Gaming Setup

-- **Gaming Table**: Custom-built table with a recessed playing area and cup holders
 - **Organizers**: Various 3D printed organizers and containers to keep game components tidy
 - **Lighting**: Adjustable overhead lighting for the perfect ambiance